When chronic stress threatens health

 - Muscle tension

-These symptoms often occur episodically, but arise in the context of persistent stress.
+These symptoms often occur episodically but arise in the context of chronic stress.

 How is chronic stress diagnosed?

-The assessment is usually based on a combination of:
+Assessment is usually made through a combination of:

 - Stress questionnaires or stress scales

-- Measuring heart rate variability (HRV) as an indicator of regenerative capacity
+- Measurement of heart rate variability (HRV) as an indicator of regenerative capacity

 - Laboratory values such as cortisol in saliva or blood